Food and Beverage Sector

 MARKET OVERVIEW

-Nigeria has the potential to be the fastest growing large African economy, with a projected annual GDP growth rate of 4.2% in the period 2016-2050.
+Nigeria is the fastest growing economy in Africa, with a projected annual GDP growth rate of 4.2% in the period 2016-2050.
 This will push it up the GDP rankings to become the 14th largest economy in the world by 2050, according to IMF and PwC estimates.

 SHOPPING HABITS